EugeneL11/SpaceBook/testing/adminTest.md

 Test following features (initial v1.0 release):
 Explain where an admin could take action against a user (ex. on a user's post, or their profile), and what this would look like for the admin's end and the user's end (person being banned, or having post removed))

+Go to Sign Up page and create 2 accounts with the following example credentials to be used for testing admin functionalities.
+1. Eugene
+    - Full Name = Eugene Lee
+    - Email Address = eugenel1@gmail.com
+    - Username = Gene
+    - Password = eugene1
+2. Victor
+    - Full Name = Victor Han
+    - Email Address = victorh2@hotmail.com
+    - Username = Vic
+    - Password = victor2

 -   Delete individual post
+-   Steve (admin) clicks on Gene's profile from search, then clicks 'Remove User'
+    -   E: Steve's screen goes back to the search page, and Gene's profile is deleted.
+Steve can no longer search up Gene's account on Spacebook.
+No immediate change on Gene's end, but he will not be able to perform any more new actions.
+As soon as the browser is refreshed, he is logged out and can no longer log in using the account 'Gene'.
 -   Delete/ban account
+-   Steven (admin) expands Vic's post from homepage, then clicks 'Remove Post'
+    -   E: Steve's screen goes back to the homepage, and Vic's post is deleted.
+Steve can no longer view that post on Vic's account or the homepage.
+No immediate change on Vic's end, but if he navigates to his profile, the post will be gone.